ths-community/podman/README.md

 `mkdir -p /var/disk1/containers/keycloak04/data/{dbdata,dbconf}`

-keycloak does not share use any persistant folder but fully relies on the database to provide persistence.
+keycloak does not share use any persistent folder but fully relies on the database to provide persistence.

-Also check the YAML file for passwords and check all settings - especially the start of keycloak: by default YAML will use "-dev-start" to start a 'non-poduction' dev instance.
+Also check the YAML file for passwords and check all settings - especially the start of keycloak: by default YAML will use "-dev-start" to start a 'non-production' dev instance.
 To start a 'production' instance comment "-dev-start" and uncomment "start" followed by a hostname (which is checked!).
 In this setup you run keycloak most likely behind a reverse proxy or web application firewall so uncomment "-edge" as well for this case - which is required for keycloak to handle the web traffic and response correctly.